GambitBSM/gambit_light_1.0/BUILD_OPTIONS.md

-Useful cmake options for building GAMBIT and backends --
+Useful cmake options for building GAMBIT-light
+--

-Below are examples of commonly used options for the GAMBIT cmake build system.
+Below are examples of commonly used options for the GAMBIT-light cmake build system.
 You pass these to cmake using the `-D` flag, e.g. `cmake -DOPTION1=value1 -DOPTION2=value2 ..`

 For a more complete list of cmake variables, take a look in the file `CMakeCache.txt` which is generated in your build directory when you first run `cmake ..`